 In 2 to 6 months after applying you will receive your permanent social security number.
 Yeah!
 You are nearly finished.
 Now you can register yourself and open a personal account on ameli.fr (the official website for the French health insurance program).

 You have two options now to request a Carte Vitale: on paper or electronically.
 When they sent you the permanent number, they also gave you a paper to fill out and to attach an ID photo and send it back by post to request your carte Vitale.
 The easier option is to do it online.
 Once you have your Ameli account you can upload a picture for the card and request it directly on the webpage.
-It takes about one month to get your card in the mail.
+It takes about 1-2 months to get your card in the mail.

 Bonus tip: European health insurance card (Carte européenne d'assurance maladie)